customer7/ncn/src/site/notes/Residency/How to be a great resident?.md

 10. Be a team player.
 11. Always review the case before going to the OR.
 Know all the details.
 12. Treat everybody with respect.
+13. "Eat whenever you can, sleep whenever you can, and s\*\*t whenever you can."